WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageSettings.rst

 B.2.1 Loading from file
 -----------------------
-After selecting “Load from file”, click on "Select an existing Microscope file you want to work on.", select the desired Microscope file , click “Open” and then hit “Continue”.
+After selecting “Load from file”, click on "Select an existing Microscope file you want to work on.", select the desired Microscope file (e.g., one that you might have received from a colleague) , click “Open” and then hit “Continue”.

 .. figure:: images/use_images/05_Load_from_file_2.png
   :class: shadow-image